 CU: Talent swirls the beaker.
 Close up of the melted agarose.

-Set up two microscope slides on a XX holder with the top one resting on two stacks of sheets at both ends as support, making a cross shape [1].
-Keep the distance between the two slides at XX millimeters [2].
+Set up two microscope slides on a pipette tip holder with the top slide resting on two stacks of lab tape at both ends as support, making a cross shape [1].
+Adjust the distance between the two slides to change agarose pad width.
+Thick pads (>5 millimeters) are strongly recommended for prolonged imaging [2].

 MED: Talent sets up a slide on a holder.
 Focus on the slides.